-Free and Reduced Price Meals

-Applications for free and reduced price meals for each school year will be distributed to all families on registration day.
-Applications will be also be available four weeks before the start of the next school year (sometime in mid-July) at the District Office and online at the Districts web site.
-Applications will not be accepted before that time.
+Free and Reduced Price Meals Applications for free and reduced price meals for each school year be available four weeks before the start of the next school year at www.lunchapplications.com (sometime in mid-July-applications will not be accepted before that time)

 Please note that until your application has been approved any meals provided are the responsibility of the family.
 For Grades K-6: Fast food purchased at local restaurants may not be delivered and or consumed in the school cafeteria.
 Soft drinks for this age group also may not be brought or consumed at lunch.

-Thank you for helping make this program most effective by following these guidelines!
+Thank you for helping make this program most effective by following these guidelines.